astronomer/docs/astro/cloud-ide/configure-project-environment.md

 Setting Python package requirements in the Astro Cloud IDE is equivalent to setting them in the Astro project `requirements.txt` file or running `pip install <package>`.

-1. In the Cloud UI, select a Workspace and then select **Cloud IDE**.
+1. In the Astro UI, select a Workspace and then select **Cloud IDE**.

 2. Select a project.